-The full backup includes all of the configurations defined on the system, installed files, and likewise your monitoring instances.
+The full backup includes all of the configurations defined on the system, installed files, and likewise your monitoring sites.

 The backup is executed (online) during active operations.
-This can however first be fully-realised when all monitoring instances on the appliance use Checkmk 1.2.8p6, 1.4.0i1 or a Daily-Build from or newer than 22.07.2016.
-Active instances using older versions will be stopped before, and restarted after the backup.
+This can however first be fully-realised when all monitoring sites on the appliance use Checkmk 1.2.8p6, 1.4.0i1 or a Daily-Build from or newer than 22.07.2016.
+Active sites using older versions will be stopped before, and restarted after the backup.

 9.2.
 Automatic backup